gojimmypi/gojimmypi.github.io/_posts/2022-04-16-SSH-to-ULX3S-ESP32.md

 that does just that.
 I have a [precompiled binary FPGA image](https://github.com/gojimmypi/ulx3s-examples/blob/master/bin/passthru.bit) for the 12F, or there are [other specific versions available](https://github.com/ulx3s/ulx3s-bin/tree/master/fpga/passthru) depending on the ECP5 size.
 The only other thing needed is an app such as [fujprog](https://github.com/kost/fujprog).
-There are [other releases](https://github.com/kost/fujprog/releases) avilable for download if you don't want to bake your own cake.
+There are [other releases](https://github.com/kost/fujprog/releases) available for download if you don't want to bake your own cake.

 Reminder we can call an Windows executable from WSL: